-Our Chorus Community Health Plan Providers have the right to:
+Our Chorus Community Health Plans Providers have the right

-- Be treated by their patients and other health care workers with dignity and respect. - Receive accurate and complete information and medical histories for members' care. - Have their patients act in a way that supports the care given to other patients and that helps keep the doctor's office, hospital, or other offices running smoothly. - Expect other network providers to act as partners in members' treatment plans. - Expect members to follow their directions, such as taking the right amount of medication at the right times. - Help members make decisions about their treatment, including the right to recommend new or experimental treatments. - Make a complaint or file an appeal against Chorus Community Health Plan and/or a member (see Provider Claims Appeals section). - Receive payments for copayments, coinsurance, and deductibles as appropriate. - File a grievance with Chorus Community Health Plan on behalf of a member, with the member's consent (see Provider Claims Appeals section). - Have access to information about Chorus Community Health Plan's Quality Improvement programs, including program goals, processes, and outcomes that relate to member care and services.
-This includes information on safety issues. - Contact Chorus Community Health Plan Provider Services with any questions, comments, or problems, including suggestions for changes in the Quality Improvement program's goals, processes, and outcomes related to member care and services.
+- Receive accurate and complete information and medical histories for members' care. - Have their patients act in a way that supports the care given to other patients and that helps keep the doctor's office, hospital, or other offices running smoothly. - Expect other network providers to act as partners in members' treatment plans. - Expect members to follow their directions, such as taking the right amount of medication at the right times. - Help members make decisions about their treatment, including the right to recommend new or experimental treatments. - Make a complaint or file an appeal against Chorus Community Health Plans and/or a member (see Provider Claims Appeals section). - Receive payments for copayments, coinsurance, and deductibles as appropriate. - File a grievance with Chorus Community Health Plans on behalf of a member, with the member's consent (see Provider Claims Appeals section). - Have access to information about Chorus Community Health Plan's Quality Improvement programs, including program goals, processes, and outcomes that relate to member care and services.
+This includes information on safety issues. - Contact Chorus Community Health Plans Provider Services with any questions, comments, or problems, including suggestions for changes in the Quality Improvement program's goals, processes, and outcomes related to member care and services.